 (CNN) -- Here's a look at what you need to know about Mother's Day, which is always celebrated on the second Sunday in May.
-In 2014, the holiday will be celebrated on May 11th.

 Initially, people observed Mother's Day by attending church and writing letters to their mothers.
 Eventually, sending cards and giving presents and flowers became part of the tradition.